Mirn28/Wazuh-Homelab/README.md

 ## The actual vulnerability I'll be exploiting, and the context behind it
 - As mentioned, the way I plan to attack the network from an external Kali linux machine, is using exploiting `CVE-2021-41282`.
 It is specifc to versions of pFsense <2.5.2.
 At a high level, it will allow me create a file on the machine running the firewall, and put any type of code/text into that file.
 - I plan to create a webshell that will allow me to run any type of commands on the system, granting me that initial foothold into the LAN.
-- As for the specific attacks I use beyond this point, they will vary and I'll document them as I go.
+- As for the specific attacks I'll use beyond this point, they will vary and I'll document them as I go.
 But this initial exploit is the foundation of it all, that allows me to breach this network.
 Detailed breakdown of the CVE at the bottom.